seed-labs/seed-labs/category-software/Shellcode/arm/shellcode_arm64.md

 ```
 mov  x0, x19         // x0 = addresss of command string ("/bin/sh")
 adds x1, x19, 8      // x1 = address argv[], which is x19 + 8
-mov  x2, XZR         // x2 = 0; XZR is the zero register
+mov  x2, xzr         // x2 = 0; xzr is the zero register
 mov  x8, #221        // 221 is execve's system call number
 svc  #0x1337         // Invoke execve()
 ```

-### One minor issue

-After a careful inspection of the machine code, we found that when we set the `x1` register above using `"adds `x1, x19, 8"`, the machine code for this instruction has a zero.
+**Get rid of zero**: After a careful inspection of the machine code, we found that when we set the `x1` register above using `"adds `x1, x19, 8"`, the machine code for this instruction has a zero.